eveiljuice/vscode-toon/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Im welcome contributions!
 Here's how you can help:

 ### Getting Started